Skip to content

 He was confident in himself and what he was doing.

 Then he decided to change things up.
-Try a new FMO and different leads.

 This in turn affected his conversion.